oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ### Basic Operations and Promotion Rules

-When using `ac_int`, you can write addition, multiplication, and division operations to use precisely as many bits as are needed to store the results.

-`ac_int` automatically promotes the result of all operations to the number of bits needed to represent all possible results without overflowing.
+When using `ac_int`, the results of addition, subtraction, multiplication, and division operations are automatically promoted to the number of bits needed to represent all possible results without overflowing.
+However, the data type you use to store the result may result in truncation.

 For example, the addition of two 8-bit integers results in a 9-bit result to support overflow.
 Internally, the result will be 9-bit.
 However, if the user attempts to store the result in an 8-bit container, `ac_int` will let the user do this, which leads to the most significant bit being discarded.
 The responsibility lies on the user to use the correct data type.